 The Caribbean islands form a very complex archipelago.

-practically the entire terrestrial biota of the Antilles is no
+entire terrestrial biota of the Antilles is no older than 65

-than 65 million years, dating from the end of the Cretaceous and
+million years, dating from the end of the Cretaceous and the

 beginning of the Paleocene geological periods.
 The Chicxulub

-what happened then: an asteroid or comet at least 10 kilometers
+evidence of what happened then: an asteroid or comet at least 10

-diameter crashed into that region, releasing a hundred gigatons
+kilometers in diameter crashed into that region, releasing a

-space and falling back on the surface, and earthquakes
+tsunamis, storms, debris shot into space and falling back on the